sehmaluva/minija/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "Feature: "
+title: 'Feature: '
-labels: enhancement, triage, "priority:medium"
+labels: enhancement
 assignees: sehmaluva

 ---

 **Describe the solution you'd like**